 CHM112 is a math intensive course that requires a true understanding of the material being taught - memorization alone is not enough.
 CHM112 can be a challenging course, but with sufficient effort success is possible!
 Success in this course requires significant effort from the student.
 You will be expected to understand many complex processes and to master numerous mathematical skills.
 It is EXTREMELY important for you to stay on top of your work.
 Many of the scientific topics that are covered later in the semester build upon those that are learned earlier in the semester - early mastery of those concepts will make it much easier for you to understand later material.
 Successful CHM112 students are those who put in the necessary effort starting at the very beginning of the semester.
 You will want to prepare for and participate in all lectures, and practice what you have learned.
 Make sure to complete all assignments in a timely manner.
 Actively work to learn the material throughout the semester.
-If you find that you are struggling SEEK HELP RIGHT AWAY.
-Use the Starfish Success Net (there is a link in the Brightspace site) to make an appointment to see me, or just stop by my office to see if I am available - I am happy to go over material that you are struggling with, answer questions about homework problems, etc. You can also visit the TAs in the Beaupre Learning Center or the tutors in the AEC.
+If you find that you are struggling, SEEK HELP RIGHT AWAY.
+Use the Starfish app to make an appointment to see me or just stop by my office to see if I am available - I am happy to go over material that you are struggling with, answer questions about homework problems, etc. You can also visit the TAs in the Beaupre Learning Center or the tutors in the AEC.
 The important thing is that you get help EARLY!

-SCHEDULE
+SCHEDULE\

-Note that changes may be made to this schedule due to weather, pace of the class, or other considerations.
+\Note that changes may be made to this schedule due to weather, pace of the class, or other considerations.
 If school is closed on an exam day (e.g. snow day), THE EXAM WILL BE HELD ON THE NEXT DAY THAT THE CLASS MEETS.
 If we have not fully covered all of the chapters listed before an exam, only the topics covered in class will be included in the exam.
 More detailed information on the contents of each exam will be provided closer to the exam date.

+Chapter Title Week/Date

-Physical Properties of Solutions Chemical Kinetics 1-3
+13 Physical Properties of Solutions 1-3

-Chemical Kinetics 1-2
+14 Chemical Kinetics 1-5

-1-5

-Chapters: 13 & 14 Tuesday Feb.
-13th
+Exam 1 Chapters: 13 & 14 Thursday Feb.
+13 th

-Entropy and Gibbs Energy 4-6
+15 Entropy and Gibbs Energy 4-6

-Chemical Equilibrium
+16 Chemical Equilibrium

-Chapters: 15 & 16 Tuesday March 5 th
+Exam 2 Chapters: 15 & 16 Thursday March 6 th

-Acids, Bases, and Salts 7-10
+17 Acids, Bases, and Salts 7-10

-Acid-Base Equilibria and Solubility Equilibria
+18 Acid-Base Equilibria and Solubility Equilibria

-Chapters: 17 & first part of 18 Thursday April 4 th
+Exam 3 Chapters: 17 & first part of 18 Tuesday April 8th

-Acid-Base Equilibria and Solubility Equilibria 11-13
+18 Acid-Base Equilibria and Solubility Equilibria - 11-13

-Electrochemistry
+19 Electrochemistry

-Chapters: second part of 18 & 19 Thursday April 25 th
+Exam 4 Chapters: second part of 18 & 19 Tuesday April 29 th

-m: Thursday May 2 nd 8:00 - 10:00am
+Final Exam: Tuesday May 6 th 8:00 - 10:00am

-Entropy and Gibbs Energy Chemical Equilibrium Chapters: 15 & 16 Acids, Bases, and Salts Acid-Base Equilibria and Solubility Equilibria Chapters: 17 & first part of 18 Acid-Base Equilibria and Solubility Equilibria Electrochemistry Chapters: second part of 18 & 19

-Final exam dates are set by the University and are subject to change
+\\ Final exam dates are set by the University and are subject to change

-Important Spring 2024 Semester Dates:
+Important Spring 2025 Semester Dates:

-- Monday Feb.
+- Wednesday Feb.
 12th last day to drop courses with no transcript designation of "W" - Monday Feb.
-19th President's Day, classes do NOT meet - Monday March 4th Last day to drop classes in ecampus (after this date, a form is required that must be signed by your Academic Dean) - March 10th-17th Spring Break - Tuesday March 19th Mid-Term grades (First Year Students) - Monday April 29th last day of classes - Tuesday & Wednesday April 30th & May 1st reading days - Tuesday May 14th final grades due in ecampus
+17th Presidents Day, classes do not meet - Wednesday Feb.
+19th Monday classes meet to make up for Presidents Day - Wednesday March 5th Last day to drop classes in ecampus (after this date, a form is required that must be signed by your Academic Dean) - March 9th 15th Spring Break - Tuesday March 18th Freshmen Mid-Term grades due at noon - Wednesday Apr.
+30th last day of classes - Thursday May 15th final grades due in ecampus at noon

 Tentative Extended Schedule - Note that the dates in this schedule are tentative and subject to change based on pace of the course during the semester.
-See the Connect course site for the most current deadlines for each Homework and Smart Book assignment.
+See the Aleks course site for the most current deadlines for each Chapter Intro and Homework assignment.